1. Configuration

 - profile

-The callback URL for this provider would be https://flipt.myorg.com/auth/v1/method/oidc/google/callback.
+The redirect URL for this provider would be https://flipt.myorg.com/auth/v1/method/oidc/google/callback.

-Additional scopes such as profile are not 100% necessary, however, adding them will result in Flipt being able to identify more details about your users such as personalized greeting messages and user profile pictures in the UI.
+Additional scopes such as profile aren’t 100% necessary, however, adding them will result in Flipt being able to identify more details about your users such as personalized greeting messages and user profile pictures in the UI.

 Once this configuration has been enabled a Login with Google option will be presented in the UI.
 Clicking this button will navigate the user to a Google consent screen.
 Once the user has authenticated with Google, they will be redirected to the address defined in the redirect_address section of the provider configuration.